 Personal Injury Firm in Los Angeles

-The insurance coverage for Uber Eats works in a similar way to the insurance policy for the Uber ridesharing company.
-If the app is on and the driver has not begun to pick up or deliver the food (or the driver is in between deliveries), the driver is covered for up to $50,000/$100,000/$25,000 (per individual/accident/property damage).
+Insurance coverage for Uber Eats is similar to the insurance policy for the Uber ridesharing company.
+If the app is currently on and the driver has not yet begun to pick up or deliver food (or if the driver is in between deliveries), the driver is covered for up to $50,000/$100,000/$25,000 (per individual/accident/property damage).

-Some common injuries include:
+Common injuries include:

 The types of compensation you can secure for your losses after a food delivery accident include:

 Food delivery accident claims can become very complicated, especially when some companies deny that their drivers are employees and argue that they are “independent contractors” because In most cases, employers are not held liable for the negligent conduct of independent contractors.